Home | Services and Information | Justice Services

 As the United States Supreme Court recognized in Berger v.
 United States, the twofold aim of the prosecutor "is that guilt shall not escape nor innocence suffer."
 While the trial and appellate process contain important safeguards for those accused of crime, we recognize that the criminal justice system is a human institution and cannot be perfect.

 Defendants claiming that they are innocent of a crime of which they have been convicted have the initial burden to produce evidence of innocence.
-The request shall be made in writing to Special Assistant District Attorney Michael Schwartz, at the District Attorney's main office address listed here listed here.
-The request must raise a meaningful claim of factual innocence and not be merely a request for resentencing, a reweighing of conflicting evidence or for relief from immigration consequences.
+The request shall be made in writing to Chief Deputy District Attorney Chuck Hughes, at the District Attorney's main office address listed here.
+The request must raise a meaningful claim of factual innocence and not be merely a request for re-sentencing, a re-weighing of conflicting evidence or for relief from immigration consequences.
 The fact that claims have been previously rejected by a trial court or appellate court will not necessarily preclude further inquiry.
 Whether a case should be dismissed after conviction based upon factual innocence will be carefully considered by a designated review committee.

 The Public Integrity Unit evaluates and prosecutes complaints against public officials and others in a position of public trust for misappropriation of public funds and other misuse of public office.
 Matters handled by the unit include embezzlement by government officials or by officials of non-profit organizations, misuse of government resources, conflicts of interest, failing to report economic interests, and violations of election laws.
 Some violations may be referred for investigation and/or administrative action to the Fair Political Practices Commission (FPPC), which has concurrent jurisdiction with the District Attorney for violations of the Political Reform Act.